Vipsania Agrippina: Biography

 She was betrothed by Augustus and her father to Tiberius, the stepson of Augustus, before her first birthday.
 They were married around 19 BC.
-Their son Drusus Julius Caesar was born in 14 BC.
+Their son, Drusus Julius Caesar, was born in 14 BC.

 Despite Vipsania and Tiberius enjoying a happy marriage, Augustus ordered the two to divorce after the death of Vipsania's father, who was married to Augustus's daughter Julia the Elder.
 Even though Tiberius wished to remain with Vipsania and held disdain for Julia for her purported unfaithfulness, Augustus engaged him to Julia in order to link Tiberius's growing power to the Julian family.
 At the time of their divorce, Vipsania was pregnant with a second child, who did not survive.

 Tiberius divorced Vipsania against his will in 11 BC (non sine magno angore animi ["not without great mental anguish"], according to Suetonius) and never ceased to rue his action.
 On one occasion Tiberius caught sight of Vipsania and followed her with an intent and tearful gaze.
 Precautions were taken to avoid further embarrassing meetings with her.

 In 11 BC she married Gaius Asinius Gallus, a Senator and son of the famous orator Gaius Asinius Pollio.
-They had at least five sons.
+They had at least six sons and maybe one or more daughters.
 Vipsania Agrippina died in AD 20, a few days after the ovation of her son Drusus, which took place on 28 May.

 Tiberius hated Gallus, not least because Gallus claimed that Drusus was his own son.
 In 30, at Tiberius' instigation, the Senate was to declare Gallus a public enemy.
 He died in prison in 33, of starvation.